mozilla-l10n/localizer-documentation/products/firefox_ios/testing.md

 * Font support.
 * Untranslated content.

-Concerning untranslated content: please note that we currently have [two tiers of support in iOS](https://people-mozilla.org/~sarentz/ios-locales.html).
+Concerning untranslated content: please note that we currently have two tiers of support in iOS.
 If your locale is only in the Tier 2 support list, then it sometimes happens that menu items, which are part of the OS itself, may not be localizable - and will therefore unfortunately appear in English on the final UI.
+To tell if a locale is supported or not, simply take a look on an actual device, under the Language Settings of the most recent iOS version available.
+Tier 1 locales are the ones listed under “iPod/iPhone/iPad Language”, and Tier 2 locales appear under “Other Language” (or “Add Language” if there are already some languages under that list).

 ## Testing a brand new locale